Bungalow with 2010 Addition: Presents Benefits of the Home MVP Program and Building Upgrades

 Achieve recommended a vertical, closed-loop, ground heat exchanger (VCL).
 The design of the VCL consisted of two borings using 1.25” ID HDPE piping.
 Each boring was designed to be drilled to a depth of 380 feet.
 As is our practice, we specified high thermal conductivity graphite-bentonite grout material to improve heat transfer.

-The Homeowner was interested in the greatest possible efficiency.
+For the Bungalow with 2010 Addition, the Homeowner was interested in the greatest possible efficiency.
 As such, Achieve selected a WaterFurnace 7 Series GSHP (variable-capacity compressor and fan) for the main house and a smaller 5 Series Indoor Split (Dual-speed compressor and variable-speed fan) for the Addition.
 Both GSHPs were specified with variable-speed loop pumping to increase efficiency.

 - The steep slopes and relatively small lot also complicated management of drilling water.
 To avoid discharge to the street (and in accordance with discussion Achieve had with the Conservation Commission) drilling fluid was managed in a settling tank.